Youssef1701/aastbis/README.md

 - `npm install`

-Keppler application
+AASTBIS application

-- `npm run demo-folder`: To run the Keppler application with a demo project located in `/test/`
+- `npm run demo-folder`: To run the AASTBIS application with a demo project located in `/test/`
-- `npm run app-dev`: To run the Keppler front part (you'll need to run keppler application in order to have the front to connect to something)
+- `npm run app-dev`: To run the AASTBIS front part (you'll need to run AASTBIS application in order to have the front to connect to something)
 - `npm run app-build`: To build the front part
 - `npm run dev`: To run both `demo-folder` and `app-dev`